Woman says she was raped after getting into a car she thought she had booked

 Investigators said they used video surveillance and descriptions provided by the woman to identify the car.

-The driver, identified as a 29-year-old man from Worcester, was arrested Sunday and charged with rape.
+The driver, identified as Qabel Najeeb, 29, of Worcester, was arrested Sunday and charged with rape.
 He pleaded not guilty in municipal court on Monday, and his bail was set at $10,000.
 He was scheduled to return to court on Nov.
+15.

-15. The Associated Press sent an email to his attorney seeking comment.
+The Associated Press sent an email to his attorney seeking comment.
+A phone number for Najeeb could not be found.

-Uber told The Boston Globe that the man is not a driver for the ride-booking service.
+Uber told The Boston Globe that Najeeb is not a driver for the ride-booking service.